rwxrob/cmd-live/README.md

 ## The `create` Command

 ```
-iam create MODE
+live create MODE
 ```

 Create a new mode with interactive prompt.
-Note that modes can also be created directly by simply adding the lines to the `iam config path` values file.
+Note that modes can also be created directly by simply adding the lines to the `live config path` values file.

 ## The `delete` Command

 ```
-iam delete MODE
+live delete MODE
 ```

 Delete all data for a specific.
 WARNING: Does not ask for confirmation.